 Note: Any two science laboratory courses from different science areas may be used in combination to fulfill the CLAC I science requirement.

 As a Biology major, students will fulfill all the coursework requirements for application to medical, dental, and veterinary schools.
-Interested students should consult with the pre-medical advisor.
+Interested students should consult with the Pre-Health Professions Advisor.
 The general requirements, as determined by the Association of American Medical Colleges, are: one year of biology, two years of chemistry through organic chemistry, one year of physics, one year of English, and one year of math (usually through Calculus).
+Individual schools vary.
 Students will also be expected to have taken the MCAT exam.